 The wine season begins in Spring, so once the almond blossom festivals are over, the wine festivals begin.
 Lasting from March till October, these take place all over the region and biggest – the biggest in the world – is the Dürkheimer Wurstmarkt*, a huge festival featuring fairground rides, music and parades as well as plenty of local wine and food, held every September in front of the world’s biggest wine barrel*.
 Festivals celebrating seasonal fruit and vegetables are popular throughout the year too, celebrating everything from white asparagus and plums to cherries and horseradish.
 Come winter, of course, there are Christmas markets in towns and villages across the region.

 Popular in the Autumn is Federweißer, young wine that is still undergoing the fermentation process when you buy it.
 It’s stored in loosely-capped bottles to allow the gas to escape and prevent explosions, and the fermentation process continues once you’ve drunk it.
 This means that although it tastes like a sweet, harmless grape juice, Federweißer is incredibly potent.
-It’s well worth trying, but imbibe with care!
+It’s well worth trying, particularly with a slice of seasonal Zwiebelkuchen (onion tart), but drink it with care!

 German sparkling wine (Sekt) is little known beyond German borders, but some of the best bubbles I’ve ever drunk have come from the Pfalz.
-Some of the very best Sekt producers in Germany are found there, most commonly using Riesling, Pinot blanc and Pinot noir grapes.
+Some of the very best Sekt producers in Germany are found there, most commonly using Riesling, Weissburgunder (Pinot blanc) and Spätburgunder grapes.
 Rather than picking up a bottle from one of the large-scale Sekt producers, who tend to use grapes from a variety of different producers, head to a small winery for some Winzersekt (winegrowers’ Sekt), which is made on site from grapes from the same vineyard.
 This way you can try more unusual varieties, too, such as sparkling wines made with Gewürztraminer or Muskateller grapes.

-For those who don’t drink alcohol, all is not lost.
+Those who don’t drink alcohol are well catered to here, too.
 Many wineries make fantastic red and white grape juice (Traubensaft) and seccos (sparkling juices) that are worlds apart from the cartons you might pick up in the supermarket.

 Wines bought directly from the producer is excellent value, particularly by the box, and visiting a winery for a tasting is a thoroughly enjoyable way to spend an afternoon.
 You can either ring ahead to arrange for someone to talk you through the wines you try, or else you can simply turn up and ask to sample from various bottles.
 In either case, the done thing is to try out a small selection of the different grape varieties, and since tastings are either free or very inexpensive (you may be charged a very small amount per glass), the unspoken rule is that you’ll buy at least a box of 6 bottles in return.
 You can pick which bottles you want in that box though, so don’t feel you need to choose just one wine.